MiriNajme/PM4Moodle/TEST_DATASET.md

 ## Accessing the Test Dataset

 > **Note:**
-> If you have not cloned the project yet, please do so as described in the [Setup Guide](SETUP.md).
+> If you have not cloned and set up the project yet, please do the steps described in the [Setup Guide](SETUP.md).

-Before using the test dataset, make sure you have set up **PM4Moodle**.

 The test dataset is already included in your cloned project.
 You can find it in the `test_dataset` directory, with the filename: [backup.sql](test_dataset/backup.sql).